Coffee-Code-Belfast/Coffee-Code_005/README.md

 ### Optional!
 Can you:
--Increase the bounce speed?
+* Increase the bounce speed?
--Make the ball bounce across the screen?
+* Make the ball bounce across the screen?
--Make multiple balls bounce at different speeds across the screen?
+* Make multiple balls bounce at different speeds across the screen?